HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-bids-conversion.md

 3. Make necessary corrections based on the validator's output.

 By following these detailed steps, you'll ensure your data is properly organized in BIDS format, facilitating easier analysis and collaboration.

+---

+Now that you have your data in BIDS format, we can proceed to data pre-processing and quality assessment.
+See the next guide for instructions. [--> Pre-processing and QA](fmri-prepocessing-qa.md)